Gabryss/P.L.U.M.E/README.md

     - 16K texture require 64GB of RAM or more (could use swap).
     - In order to have nice texture result, 8K or more is strongly recommended.
 - `MAX_MESH_TRIANGLES`: Upper threshold of triangles in the generated mesh.
+- `FINAL_DECIMATION`: Boolean flag to choose whether or not to reduce the number of polys after the textures are baked and applied.
+- `FINAL_DECIMATION_FACTOR`: Float that represent the ratio between the current number of polys of the mesh and the final number of polys ]0,1[.
 - `GPU_ACCELERATION`: Boolean flag for GPU acceleration.
-- `PARALLELIZATION`: Boolean flag to speed up the generation of the graph using all the cores of the computer
+- `PARALLELIZATION`: Boolean flag to speed up the generation of the graph using all the cores of the computer.
 - `HIGH_POLY`: Boolean flag to specify if the generation has to be low or high poly.
 High poly generation has a lot of details and therefore might need higher texture that can slow down the generation.
 On top of that higher poly generation takes longer to generate obviously.
+- `THREE_DIMENSION_GENERATION`: Boolean flag to choose if the generation will use the z axis or not.

 <br>
 For more in depth configuration, please check the documentation under `doc/Config_file.md`.